 Poriyal is a term that means quick frying as in a stir fry—so this dish comes together in a flash.
 Need a last-minute side for dinner or a potluck dish to share?
 No problem.
 It’s a cinch to make something unique and yummy with just a few ingredients.

 Following a plant-based diet, whether part of the time or 100% of the time has so many health benefits.
 But there is also something to be said for the sheer variety of flavors, textures, and colors to delight the eye and the palate by eating this way.
-That's what Green Bean Poriyal makes me think of—healthy, delicious, interesting.
+That's what Green Bean Poriyal makes me think of—healthy, delicious, and interesting.

 Green Beans/French Beans: French beans or String Beans are harvested earlier and tend to be longer, thinner, and often more tender than the more common variety.
 I use whichever looks the freshest as either variety can be used interchangeably in this recipe.